Ayers Pear Tree For Sale Online

 Grow this fruit tree across the United States in USDA zones 5-9.
 All pear trees prefer well-draining soil that is slightly acidic and rich in organic nutrients.
 However, it is adaptable to many soil types even clay soils.
 Water the tree thoroughly during the first year of planting to establish a strong root system.

 A planting site with at least 6-8 hours of full sun is recommended for best fruit production.
 It is the perfect variety of pear trees for southern states and it loves warm climates!
 The Ayers pear chill hour requirement is 300-400 hours.

 Being very resistant to fire blight, you don’t have to worry about any diseases or pest problems with the Ayers sugar pear tree.

 Ayers pear tree size is up to 15-20 feet tall and 10-15 feet wide at maturity.
 Its small compact size makes it perfect for small spaces in the garden!
 The tree grows vigorously and upright.
-The Ayers pear tree growth rate is up to 1-2 feet per year once established.
+Once established, the Ayers pear tree growth rate is up to 1-2 feet per year.
 We recommend spacing this pear tree at least 10 feet away from another tree.

 Pyrus communis Ayers is not a completely self fertile variety of fruit tree.
-The blooms are partials self pollinating and will produce pears on their own with no pollinator nearby but having another pear tree at least 50 feet in distance away will give you more fruit to enjoy!
-Some good pollinator partners for cross pollination are Hood Pear, Kieffer Pear, or Orient Pear.
-Please check out the Pear Grow Guide to see an Ayers Pear pollination chart and more information on planting and growing your new European pear trees!
+The blooms are partials self-pollinating and will produce pears on their own with no pollinator nearby but having another pear tree at least 50 feet in distance away will give you more fruit to enjoy!
+Some good pollinator partners for cross-pollination are Hood Pear, Kieffer Pear, or Orient Pear.

 Shop the Ayers pear tree for sale for an easy to grow fruit tree to add to your landscape!